 - Avoid touching your face.
 Try not to touch your eyes, mouth or nose with unwashed hands.

 - Cough into your elbow.
-Be sure to teach your kids this healthy habit to avoid germy hands.
+Be sure to practice this healthy habit to avoid germy hands.

 Disinfect high-touch surfaces.

 It’s important to know how to disinfect common high-touch surfaces and items.
-For nonporous, high-touch objects like handrails, doorknobs, light switches and remote controls, we recommend Clorox® Disinfecting Wipes.
-They kill 99.9% of viruses* and bacteria, and are EPA-registered to kill SARS-CoV-2, the virus that causes COVID-19.†
+For hard, nonporous, high-touch objects like doorknobs, window latches, light switches, tabletops, countertops, bathroom sink, kitchen sink, toilets and faucet handles, we recommend Clorox® Disinfecting Wipes.
+When used a directed, these disinfecting wipes kill 99.9% of germs that can live on hard, nonporous surfaces, including Cold & Flu Viruses, Respiratory Syncytial Virus (RSV), Rotavirus and SARS-CoV-2, the virus that causes COVID-19.

-Learn the difference between cleaning, disinfecting and sanitizing, and why it matters.
+Learn the difference between cleaning, disinfecting and sanitizing and why it matters.
+There are a few key differences between cleaning, sanitizing and disinfecting and when each method should be used.

 Follow health guidelines.

-Health guidelines can help us all to prevent the spread of dangerous germs, including the virus that causes COVID-19.
-Always avoid close contact with people who are sick, and observe CDC recommendations for mask usage and social distancing, as well as local guidelines when you’re out in public.
+Health guidelines can help us all to prevent the spread of germs.
+Always avoid close contact with people who are sick, and observe the most up-to-date CDC recommendations for mask usage and social distancing as well as local guidelines when you’re out in public.

 Disinfect after an illness.